Erriez/erriez-reaper-jsfx/README.md

 - Right mouse click to reset

 ## Help
-- Please post questions on the original [Reaper forum](http://forum.cockos.com/showthread.php?t=93421) or GitHub.
+- Please post questions on the original [Reaper forum](http://forum.cockos.com/showthread.php?t=93421) or here on GitHub.